drufball/yosai/_posts/2019-02-09-collateral.md

 Chiyoko stared at Yoshinobu, unwavering.
 “I will guide you through the woods.
 We will fight for you, just as you want.

-“But do not smile at us like everything worked out /oh so nicely/.
+“But do not smile at us like everything worked out *oh so nicely*.
 Our town is wrecked.
 Our loyalty was bought with the blood of Mamoru’s mother.
 Hokko is not just a useful resource in your rebellion.
-This is an /alliance/, and you will treat rebuilding our city as a priority.”
+This is an *alliance*, and you will treat rebuilding our city as a priority.”

 Yoshinobu held Chiyoko’s grip, but she could see sweat forming on his brow from the pain in his wound.
 He nodded.
 “You have my word.”